vuralcanasal/GitNotes/03_Branches.md

 * Somebody modified a file, and somebody deleted the same file.
 * Somebody edit some lines of some files, and somebody edit same lines of the the same files or one of the same files.

+# Git Rebase
+`git rebase` is a kind of merge commit. `git rebase <branch>`

+You can use `git rebase` to get a cleaner and linear project history.

+!!!
+You should NOT rebase commits shared with others. !!!

+Because rebase change the history.